Who the Ray of Hope Community Runs For

 Are you running in honor of a friend or loved one?
 Want to write a brief tribute to them to be featured on this wall?
 Please submit your tributes by visiting the ‘Who Do You Run For Submission Page’.
 These submissions will be posted on this page after being reviewed by Ray of Hope staff.

 We are Melissa and Rebecca Carle from Galloway, NJ and Baltimore, MD.
 We lost our mother to ovarian cancer when Melissa was just 15 years old and Rebecca 17.
 April 11, 2024 marks 15 years that she will have been gone.
-So, to honor her, we are going to be participating in 15 5Ks across the country between now and April of next year.
-Although we may not be able to attend all of them in person, we would like to support a variety of organizations, and we’re excited that yours is one of them!
-We will be (virtually) participating in the Ray of Hope Run on June 3 [2023] as “Team Donna”.

 We are excited to try and shed a light on ovarian cancer, as we did not know anything about it until our mom was diagnosed, as well as keep her alive in spirit no matter how long it’s been. #TEALtheresAcure